 Run to the start of the line with the text caret (Ctrl+Alt+F2).
-This is slightly quicker than setting a break point, running to it, then clearing it (which is how this is implemented).
+This is slightly { } quicker than setting a break point, running to it, then clearing it (which is how this is implemented).
+This is disabled unless the current view is a script file that is part of the currently running script.